uswds/uswds-site/_posts/2020-08-26-Improvements-banner.md

 tags:
 - updates
 category: About
-author: Ammie Farraj Feijoo, Dan Williams
+author: Ammie Farraj Feijoo, Dan O. Williams
 meta:
   og:image: /img/banner-blog/banner-blog-post.jpg
 excerpt: USWDS 2.8.0 includes an update to the banner that is featured on many government websites, and teams are encouraged to update the copy as soon as possible.